CXM Investors Have Opportunity To Lead Sprinklr, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sprinklr, Inc. ("Sprinklr" or the "Company") (NYSE: CXM ).
+BENSALEM, Pa., Aug.
+30, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sprinklr, Inc. ("Sprinklr" or the "Company") (NYSE: CXM ).

 Class Period: March 29, 2023 – June 5, 2024